GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 1. Log in to oxTrust web UI as an administrator user

-1. Navigate to the "OpenID Connect" > "Clients" page, and register a new OIDC client to your Gluu Server with following required properties:
+1. Navigate to the `OpenID Connect` > `Clients` page, and register a new OIDC client to your Gluu Server with following required properties:

     - *Redirect login uri*: `http://passport-saml-demo-app.example.com:3000/profile/`
     - *Grant types*: `authorization_code`